Overbryd/http_client/README.md

 Before you start hacking away, [have a look at the issues](https://github.com/Overbryd/http_client/issues).
 There might be stuff that is already in the making.
 If so, there will be a published branch you can contribute to.

 Just create a fork and send me a pull request.
 I would be honored to look at your input.

+## Legal

+Copyright by Lukas Rieder, 2013, Licensed under the MIT License, see LICENSE